kienerj/kienerj.github.io/_posts/2020-08-21-rdkit-services.md

 ![benzene_white_background](/assets/img/benzene_white_background.png)

 This is to show another problem.
 By default the svg image has a white background.
 Personally I would prefer that to be transparent by default.
 I don't really see the use case for actually having a background color.
 Hence as a next step the method is enhanced to generate a transparent background.
 Having this configurable isn't really needed for our use-case.
 If a background is needed, one can just set the `img` tags `background-color` via css which is much simpler.
+We also change the font size to 0.8 as the default atom labels are far too small for my taste.

 ```python
     @cherrypy.expose